Elsie Paroubek: Funeral

-Elsie Paroubek's funeral was held at 10:00 a.m. on May 12, 1911, on the lawn of the Paroubeks' home and attended by between 2,000 or 3,000 people.
+Elsie Paroubek's funeral was held at 10:00, on the morning of May 12, 1911, on the lawn of the Paroubeks' home and attended by between 2,000 or 3,000 people.
 The Chicago Inter Ocean newspaper, however, gave the number of attendees as 5,000.
 Hours before the ceremony, Albany Avenue and the Paroubek back yard, along with the balconies and porches of nearby houses, were filled with mourners.
 There was no hall in the neighborhood large enough to hold them all.
 Frank had been offered the use of a hall, but he indicated the huge gathering and said "They have come to say goodbye to my Elsie.
 Don't let them be disappointed."
 Reserves from the Hinman Street station were called in to keep order and prevent the crowd from breaking down the fence.

 Elsie's white coffin rested on two brass stands, surrounded by lilies of the valley, roses and carnations sent by Mayor Harrison, Judge Sabath and other city officials.
 Eight little girls dressed all in white, including Josie Trampota and her sister Mary, brought out huge sprays of lilies and roses and encircled the bier.
 Someone brought two chairs out of the Paroubek home, set them near the casket, and laid a board across them to hold the hundreds of floral offerings.
 Karolina was seated at the head of the coffin, while Frank and the other children stood nearby.